Skip to main content

 WHEREAS, seated sightseeing vehicles are different from party buses, both by the nature of the vehicles themselves and by the method and purposes they serve to the general public, and so should be regulated separately; and

-WHEREAS, seated sightseeing vehicles may be able to keep up with the speed of traffic while in operation because the passengers are seated; and,
+WHEREAS, passengers of seated sightseeing vehicles remain seated while the vehicles are in operation, thus the vehicles may be able to safely keep up with the speed of traffic while in operation because the passengers are seated; and,

 Click here for full text